librazhd7/gentoo/README.md

 ### to do
 - proper referencing to docs but also files in the repository, make an index to navigate the readme too
-- script to automatically apply system-wide configurations
+- script for installing and configuring gentoo automatically
-- luks =>> properly configured w/ best practices (etc/crypttab & /etc/dracut.conf.d/)
 - fdisk =>> add /boot partition for grub support?
 - gentoo =>> minimal packages by use flags
 - gentoo-sources =>> ditch gentoo-kernel-bin (partially tested, needs fine-tuning)